voiceittech/VoiceIt2-AndroidSDK/README.md

 }
 ```

-### Liveness Detection

-For our Encapsulated Face and Video Verification methods, liveness detection can be enabled with a passed in boolean parameter and number of checks to make(2 Recommended).
-This enables a a pre-check before the verification api call to make sure the user is not trying to spoof with a photo of someone else.

 ### API calls

 For each API call, a JsonHttpResponseHandler is needed to receive the result of the call.
 You can override the response handlers like so, and abbreviated with ellipses below: